paolomainardi/hugo-lyra/README.md

 {{ $script := resources.GetRemote https://unpkg.com/hugo-lyra@latest/dist/browser/hugo-lyra.js | minify | fingerprint }}
 <script src="{{ $script.RelPermalink }}" integrity="{{ $script.Data.Integrity }}"></script>
 ```

+{{< notice info >}}
+The client code bundles the Lyra search index code to ensure that generated index is compatible on the client and server side; you do not need to import it separately.

+The limitation of this approach is that you cannot change the Lyra version.
+{{< /notice >}}

 Once instantiated, you'll find a new global object on the `window.HugoLyra` global object you can use to implement your search engine.